LuisCondeesnayra/carpark/notes.md

     -Rewrite test description
  ✅ : write a two story parking lot where the initial position is 1 on the second floor ✅: write a 3 story parking lot with 2 spaces

+ ## Pomodoro 8
+ Driver: JC
+ Navigator: Brenda

+✅: Add a new describe for 4 floors
+✅: write the test with 10 spaces starting in floor 4 with initial position in the 7th parking slot